Fusion-Lightguns/Fusion-Phaser/DIY/Code/Arduino/Fusion_Phaser_V_1.10/README.md

 Open up IDE

 Open the .ino file in IDE .
-Example open Phaser_Pro_Micro.ino
+Example open FusionPhaser_ProMicro.ino

 Plug in your processor.